 TTEOAD: MLK DAY – IN REMEMBRANCE OF MR. KING

-/Today, January 18th marks the 35th anniversary of the federal holiday in honor of Martin Luther King Jr.’s birthday.
-With that said, it is officially 2021, and it seems as if specific challenges, such as the color of a person’s skin, are still a significant hindrance for many people.
+Today, January 18th, marks the 35th anniversary of the federal holiday in honor of Martin Luther King Jr.'s birthday.
+With that said, it is officially 2021, and it seems that specific challenges, such as a person's skin color, remain a significant hindrance for many people.
 Understanding and acknowledging that all people breathe the same air and bleed the same blood is common sense.
-For many, hatred is too intense to believe God created everyone equally.
+For many, hatred is too intense to believe that God created everyone equally.
 However, it is unfortunate that a parent would teach hatred, which is pure ignorance, instead of equality.
-All babies are born innocent; there is no reason to teach and enforce this action.
+All babies are born innocent; there is no reason to prepare or enforce this.
 For what?
 And why?
 The death toll will rise as a result.

 I visited the National Civil Rights Museum on an MLK50 trip in 2018.
 The photo above is one of many features that show that children only see prejudice once taught.
 So, I had to capture their innocence.